killerbee13/TIS-100-CXX/README.md

 on an exception.

 The most useful options are:
-- `--limit N`: set the timeout limit for the simulation
+- `--limit N`: set the timeout limit for the simulation.
+Default 100500 (enough for BUSY_LOOP with a little slack)
 - `--seeds L..H`: a comma-separated list of integer ranges, such as 0..99.
   Ranges are inclusive on both sides.
 Can also specify an individual integer, meaning a range of just that integer.
 Can be specified multiple times, which